 Avoid buying prepared food

 Why don’t you try and cook it yourself?
 It will be cheaper, tastier and healthier.
 Buy dry beans and cook them rather than using canned beans.
 Don’t buy spaghetti sauce, use the tomatoes from your garden and make your own sauce.
-You should cook every time you have the chance to do it, mostly because cooking is a skill that has to be developed and it will save you money in the long run.
+You should cook every time you have the chance to do it.
+Do so because cooking is a skill that has to be developed constantly.
+It will save you money in the long run.

 Don’t use a credit card to buy groceries

 Unless you pay it off every month, any interest you pay on the debt will make your groceries cost more.
 What you saved on an item will be totally lost in interest payments that add up.
 Use cash and say no to credit cards, you will be better off and your food budget will not suffer.
 You can’t keep a food budget if you have debt.